U.S. screens 1.64 million people at airports, highest since March 2020

-(Reuters) - The U.S. Transportation Security Administration (TSA) said it screened 1.64 million passengers on Thursday at U.S. airports, the highest number since March 2020, when the coronavirus pandemic slashed travel demand.
+WASHINGTON (Reuters) -The U.S. Transportation Security Administration (TSA) said it screened 1.64 million passengers on Thursday at U.S. airports, the highest number since March 2020, when the coronavirus pandemic slashed travel demand.

 The number of U.S. air travelers is still about 35% lower than the same date in 2019, down nearly 1 million travelers, TSA said.
 U.S. airlines have been adding more flights, anticipating rising summer travel demand.